 Some exercises can help you burn the most calories with a minimal outlay of time.
 Keep in mind that the calorie burn rate is for a 154 lb person, unless mentioned otherwise.
 If you weigh less you will burn fewer calories and if you weigh more than 154 lb you can expect to burn even more calories in the time mentioned.

 Hit The Road (Or Treadmill)

 Running and cycling at over 5 mph and 10 mph respectively are the simplest, most cost-effective routes to burning off those calories.
 The average 154 lb person can expect to use 295 calories in half an hour of this vigorous aerobic activity.
-Mountain biking or BMX biking, which is more demanding on your body, uses about 316 calories.
+Mountain biking or BMX biking,

 If you run a 10-minute mile (6 mph) then the number goes up to 372 calories.
 Sprinting at 7.5 mph takes the calorie burn to 465 per half hour, but this is better done in bursts of two minutes alternated with a minute of jogging for your body to recover.2

 If you prefer walking, the calorie burn drops to 230 for a speed of 4.5 mph, which is a very brisk walking pace.3